Airlines, airports seek fresh ways to deal with cash crunch amid crisis

 The only bright spot for the airline is the cargo market, where rates are surging as a result of the loss of capacity in the belly of passenger aircraft as those flights are cut.

-Qantas said it would use some domestic passenger aircraft for freight-only flights to replace lost capacity from regular scheduled services and its fleet of freighters would continue to be fully utilised.
+Qantas said it would use some domestic passenger aircraft for freight-only flights to replace lost capacity from regular scheduled services and its fleet of freighters would continue to be fully utilized.

 Freight Investor Services on Monday reported a surge in prices across all Asia-Pacific routes.
 “2020 is fast becoming year of the freighter,” it told clients.